 These cases are often complicated.
 Flaring tempers and heated emotions only amplify this.
 It is most likely in your best interest to hire an experienced child custody attorney.

 This is especially true if the other parent enlists the help of a lawyer.
 Not only can a litigator guide you through the process, when things get hot and you may not act rationally, an attorney can also calm things down and advise you on the best way to proceed.

-Contact the experienced attorneys at Payne, Powell, and Truitt to help you navigate these issues today.
+Contact the experienced attorneys at Payne, Powell, Truitt & Chandler to help you navigate these issues today.